abufadda01/ninja-api/study.md

 and use this logic in any related fields such as controllers or other providers , controllers could inject many providers inside it

 providers are classes annotated with the @Injectable() decorator.
 A provider is any class that can be injected as a dependency, typically services that handle data access and business logic.

+PIPES
+Pipes are a powerful feature in Nest.js used for data transformation and data validation.

+Pipes have two typical use cases:
+transformation: transform input data to the desired form (e.g., from string to integer)
+validation: evaluate input data and if valid, simply pass it through unchanged; otherwise, throw an exception